 🧾 Ingredients Needed

 - Vegan Condensed Milk - I use condensed oat milk by Nature's Charm to keep this caramel coconut milk free, but you can also make a homemade version.
 Bear in mind their condensed oat milk does contain coconut oil, so if you have a coconut allergy you could try making a different vegan condensed milk from scratch as shown by my friends over on Make it Dairy-Free.
+You can also go without condensed milk, and make my easy vegan caramel sauce instead.

 - Soft Brown Sugar - This is an important ingredient as its acidity and caramelized taste give a delicious flavor to the caramel sauce.